 Day 7 (24 km / 7 hr)

-Breakfast at Falésias was quite the treat, complete with (real!) expresso and freshly-cooked eggs made-to-order.
+Breakfast at Falésias was quite the treat, complete with (real!) espresso and freshly-cooked eggs made-to-order.
 The owner’s care and effort toward our breakfast highlighted that we made an excellent choice booking this place.
 But with a long stretch ahead of us, we checked out shortly thereafter and paused for a final, sunny overlook of Praia da Arrifana.

 The route toward Carrapateira is part of the Historical Way, and diverges from M1003-1 just outside of town.
 With the recent rain, the dirt track was a bit muddy and we had to navigate around (or through, in one case) some large water-filled holes, but was otherwise straightforward.
 Unlike other sections of the Historical Way, this section showcases the stunning Praia do Canal before turning inland.
 We stopped here for a snack and to watch the locals surfing, before regaining all the elevation lost getting down to the beach.

 Thankfully, the inland stretch beyond Praia do Canal routes you through varied, lush landscapes that, while not as impressive as their coastal counterparts, are nonetheless beautiful.
 We especially enjoyed the vast green pastures of a local farm before Bordeira, complete with old farmhouses in varying states of decay, cattle, chickens, goats, herding dogs, and a lone rancher — who, in retrospect, did not seem very keen on having random hikers passing through his stock.